 Her double CD release, featuring compositions by the legendary pianist Dinu Lipatti, forms part of her collaboration with the Academy of St Martin in the Fields and includes the first ever recordings of several works.
 This release received a five-star rating from BBC Music Magazine and, with the highest possible score of 18 stars, was rated best CD in the bimonthly publication Piano News.

-2016 Luiza dedicated a number of commemorative concerts in Germany and Switzerland to the memory of the legendary Alice Herz-Sommer, the oldest pianist and Holocaust survivor who died in London at the age of 110.
+In 2016 Luiza dedicated a number of commemorative concerts in Germany and Switzerland to the memory of the legendary Alice Herz-Sommer, the oldest world pianist and Holocaust survivor who died in London at the age of 110.
 Luiza met Alice Herz-Sommer in London during her recording of the 24 Chopin Etudes.

 LUIZA BORAC Pianist

 BBC Music Magazine Classical Award

 Passion, sensitivity and amazing technical control are the words that sum up Luiza Borac’ s performance